Frequently Asked Questions

 Payment can be made by cash, card, cheque (made payable to ‘Sarah Hobday’) or bank transfer, and generally occurs at the end of the session.
 I will issue a receipt for your records.
 Please let me know if your sessions are being funded by a third party who requires an invoice.

 How do I make an appointment?

 You can text me, email me, or message me via Messenger on my Facebook page.
 Visit the Contact page for details.
 I will endeavor to respond as soon as possible to arrange a convenient time for us to meet.

 What if I can’t make a session?

 Please provide 48 hours notice if you wish to cancel or rearrange a session.
-Cancellation on the day of your session will incur a charge of £15.
+Normally cancellation on the day of your session will incur a charge of £15.
 However, during the Covid-19 pandemic, there will be no charge for late cancellations due to illness, quarantine restrictions, or the need to self-isolate or shield.